fau-is/IntroCS/Strspcpy/README.md

 If there are all greens and smiles you've done everything right!
 Perfect!

-If there are frowns, doubel check what you might have missed.
+If there are frowns, double check what you might have missed.